Other grant opportunities

 Salad Bar Grant

 The Chef Ann Foundation Salad Bars to Schools grant provides schools with salad bars, giving kids daily access to fresh fruits and vegetables.
 The grant includes all necessary equipment, such as the salad bar, chill pads, pans and tongs, along with training modules.
-Eligible applicants include school districts and K12 schools, with $4,560 available per grantee.
-Applications are accepted on a rolling basis.
+Eligible applicants include K–12 school districts that participate in the National School Lunch Program.

 Learn more